Open-source microstructure research

 Build the trading system

-Only after the alpha survives research does it become a system: signal definition, gates, validation, execution assumptions, deployment constraints, monitoring, and live automation.
+Only after the alpha survives research does it become a system: signal definition, gates, validation, execution assumptions, monitoring, live automation.
 The algorithm packages the alpha.
 It does not invent it.

 The system is the final expression of the research.